liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 ---

-TODO list - for next time I re-create the cluster:
+TODO list - Stuff to fix next time I rebuild the cluster:

-* create a variable file, considering there are ansible playboks, bash scripts, kubernetes manifests, helm charts, argocd manifest, etc. > maybe a file with variables and then a script to re-crete all the files and in the README (variables for everything, including application versions, even a custom dns, IPs, etc.)
+* Create a variables file since we have Ansible playbooks, bash scripts, Kubernetes manifests, Helm charts, ArgoCD manifests, etc. Maybe a file with all variables and a script to regenerate everything.
+Include variables for everything in the README, like app versions, custom DNS, IPs, etc.
-* by default gitea to have an github-like theme
+* Set Gitea to use a GitHub-like theme by default.
-* create a beautiful web app with all the cluster dashboards and links to everything
+* Build a nice web app that links to all the cluster dashboards and tools.
-* replace minio as they remove features form community version and exactly when this guide was deployed they put minio comuunity version on maintanance mode
+* Replace MinIO since they removed features from the community version right when this guide was deployed, and now it's in maintenance mode.
-* move in secrets all hardcoded passwords
+* Move all hardcoded passwords into secrets.
-* github trunkates the README on main page so a new solution is needed for the full guide
+* GitHub truncates the README on the main page, so we need a new solution for the full guide.
-* a comprehesiv test after each tool/phase that will test multiple things for each tool and how tools interact with each other
+* Add comprehensive tests after each tool/phase to check multiple things for each tool and how they interact.
-* remove skafold
+* Remove Skaffold.
-* make all the UI links accessible only within the local network
+* Make all UI links accessible only within the local network.